 WOARRIORS, Together We End Sexual Violence.

 WOAR is a non-profit organization in Philadelphia, Pennsylvania.
 Sexual violence thrives in a society rooted in systemic oppression.
-WOAR’s mission is to end sexual violence in Philadelphia; to accomplish this mission, we fight all forms of oppression including racism and gender-based violence.
+WOAR’s mission is to eliminate all forms of sexual violence through specialized treatment services, comprehensive prevention education programs, and advocacy for the rights of victims of sexual assault.
+To accomplish this mission, we fight all forms of oppression including racism and gender-based violence.